turbotest/HELP/docs/sandbox/install-application.md

 If you haven't already installed TurboTest to your Github account, do that now.
-See [Installation](../github-app/installation.md) for instructions.
+See [the Installation section](../github-app/installation.md) for instructions.